hwayne/learntla-v2/docs/topics/cli.rst

 Beyond the Toolbox
 ########################

 Most people use the Toolbox for TLA+.
-But what if you want to run it from the command line?
-Or VsCode?
-There's an `extension` for using it from VsCode.
+But you can also use `vscode <https://marketplace.visualstudio.com/items?itemName=alygin.vscode-tlaplus>`_ or the command line.

 The Command Line
 =================